RomainLefeuvre/romainlefeuvre.github.io/content/event/iet_summer_school/index.md

 ---
-title: Measuring energy consumption in the complex world of DevOps
+title: EIT Digital - Summer School "Green IT and IT for Green"

 event: 2024 Green IT and IT for Green - Innovative Ventures for Social and Environmental Sustainability

 location: Rennes, Brittany, France

-summary: In person co-presentation at EIT Digital summer school on []"Green IT and IT for Green"](https://summerschool.eitdigital.eu/green-it-and-it-for-green)
+summary: In person co-presentation at EIT Digital summer school on ["Green IT and IT for Green"](https://summerschool.eitdigital.eu/green-it-and-it-for-green)

 # Talk start and end times.